OguzhanAndic/devops24/examinations/06/README.md

 Describe in simple terms what your preferred task flow would look like, not necessarily implemented in Ansible, but in general terms.

+Answer: i would consider only restarting or reloding the parts that is critical for the operations of the playbook. the flow should first group the configurations, validate them if necassary and then and only if needed restart and relode the effecte components that has been effected.

+Run configs and updates -> check for changes -> validate that everything is in order -> restart and relode effected components (inly if needed, othervice do it later at a more prefirible time)